godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 Next, set the size of the :ref:`Viewport <class_Viewport>` to ``(1024, 512)``.
 The
 :ref:`Viewport <class_Viewport>` can actually be any size so long as the width is double the height.
-The width needs to be double the height so that the image will accurately map onto the sphere as we will be using equirectangular projection, but more on that later.
+The width needs to be double the height so that the image will accurately map onto the sphere, as we will be using equirectangular projection, but more on that later.

 .. image:: img/planet_new_viewport.png

 Next, disable HDR and disable 3D.
-We don't need HDR because our planets surface will not be especially bright so values between ``0`` and ``1`` will be fine.
+We don't need HDR because our planet's surface will not be especially bright, so values between ``0`` and ``1`` will be fine.
 And we will be using a :ref:`ColorRect <class_ColorRect>` to render the surface, so we don't need 3D either.

 Select the Viewport and add a :ref:`ColorRect <class_ColorRect>` as a child.